moom0o/moobotsite/README.md

 # moobot

-A utility bot for anarchy minecraft servers with 5000 lines of code.
-Saving player data for more than 1 million minecraft players.
+A utility bot for anarchy minecraft servers with more than 100 commands, a database size of 50GB saving player data for more than 1.5 million Minecraft players and over 100 million messages.

+Closed-source.
+Source code available for review upon request.

 - [Key Features](#Features)
 - [User Commands](#commands)
 - [Engineering Challenges](#engineering-challenges)